-- Audit Fees: \$170,000; - Financial Information Systems Design and Implementation Fees: None; and - All Other Fees: \$124,335, which includes fees for actuarial consultation and benefit plans audits.
+- Audit Fees: \$155,000; - Financial Information Systems Design and Implementation Fees: None; and - All Other Fees (including fees for tax compliance and consultation, accounting consultation, internal audit support and benefits plans audits): None.

-Representatives of Arthur Andersen LLP are expected to be present at the meeting, with the opportunity to make a statement if they desire to do so, and will be available to respond to appropriate questions from stockholders.
+Representatives of Ernst & Young are expected to be present at the Annual Meeting, with the opportunity to make a statement if they desire to do so, and will be available to respond to appropriate questions from stockholders.